PaloAltoNetworks/pan.dev/products/access/api/browser-mgmt/browser-mgmt.md

 **Note:**
 - The PAB APIs are accessible only in the U.S region.
-- PAB's API can only work with the following pre-defined Roles:
+- PAB APIs can only work with the following pre-defined Roles:
   - **Super User:** Full read/write access.
   - **View-Only Administrator:** Read-only access.